ulfsri/neris-framework/README.md

-# neris-framework
+# # NERIS Data Framework
-NERIS Data Framework
+This repository contains the data schema framework, currently in Beta, for the National Emergency Response Information System (NERIS).